By Claudia O'Keefe

 Junior is just one of

-collection by Anderson,
+a recent debut collection by Anderson, who has

 In Junior, a young boy is abandoned by his prostitute mother, dropped on his daddy's doorstep, who until that time is unaware that he has a son.
 The boy's father has just been left himself, by his girlfriend.
 In a few short pages, father and son not only come to grips with their relationship, but form the tentative beginnings of a family with the father's mother, who using a raked pile of autumn leaves shows them that life is good and capable of being renewed.